 We have produced a new draft Cornwall Design Guide and a new draft Streetscape Design Guide.
 We consulted on both guides from Monday 20 January to Monday 2 March 2020.
 We are currently reviewing responses to the consultation.
-This will inform the finalisation of the documents which will be adopted in Spring 2020.
+This will inform the finalisation of the documents.
 Once adopted both will be material considerations in the determination of planning applications.
 The consultation versions are set out below.

 The new Design Guide refreshes the current guide to boost design quality.
 There will be particular emphasis on

 - environmental growth